jaeyoungchoilab/Topsicle/README.md

 2. Double check the memory allowance

 ### 3.3: Not enough resources
-This issue usually appears when running whole genome analysis but use less than 6 cores in 24 hours for testing file that is more than 5GB and/or more than 1 million reads (observations based on testing trials on KU HPC)
+This issue usually appears when running whole genome analysis but use less than 6 cores in 24 hours for testing file that is more than 20GB and/or more than 1 million reads (observations based on testing trials on KU HPC)
-1. It is recommended to have more resources allocate - maybe more core, more time or other resources.
+1. It is recommended to have more resources allocate - maybe more core, more time or both.
 If possible, breaking down the file into several 1GB and/or 0.2 millions reads files, then submit several jobs and put them together can also help.
-2. If the analysis keeps cancelled after several attempts and we do not need whole genome analysis, please keep in mind that the telolength_all.csv might not contain every reads with telomere and their length, since the analysis was stopped.
+2. If the analysis keeps cancelled after several attempts, please keep in mind that even though Topsicle returns some results in the telolength_all.csv file, it might not look through and contain results from every reads with telomere and their length.

+**Note:** It will echo **"finished all analysis, check output"** when Topsicle ran over all reads in the dataset.
+It is highly recommended to have a log file and look for this line when running Topsicle on big dataset.